 A Format Column is a column that is given specific Style and / or Display Format properties that are always (i.e. unconditionally) rendered.

-Format Column differs from the Conditional Styles Function because the latter only applies the style when a particular condition is met.
+Format Column differs from the Conditional Styles Module because the latter only applies the style when a particular condition is met.

 However Format Column will always style the column irrespective of the data contained in the cell.

-Users can set the style for the Column by selecting the fore (i.e. font) and back colours and any font properties as appropriate.
+Users set the Column's style by selecting the fore, back and border colours and various font properties.

-The style in a Format Column has lowest last level of style-application preference, so any Flashing Cells, Quick Search highlights or Conditional Styles will be applied ahead of it.
+The style in a Format Column has lowest last level of style-application preference, so any Flashing Alerts, Quick Search highlights or Conditional Styles will be applied ahead of it.

 This defines where the style is applied.
 Options are: